anatolyalexei/JayLabs.Owin.OAuthAuthorization.Sample/README.md

 - Open the project in Visual Studio and run
 - Verify configuration in the index.html to match your localhost.

+### Issuing claims

+The sample issues claims based on email domain.
+By default all users gets the sample claim.
+You could change the claim and the rules as you see fit.

+  	bool hasEmailClaim = userIdentityTokens.Any(
+            claim =>
+                claim.Type == JwtRegisteredClaimNames.Email &&
+                claim.Value.EndsWith(".gov", StringComparison.InvariantCultureIgnoreCase));

+        //if (hasEmailClaim) {
+            claims.AddRange(userIdentityTokens);
+            claims.Add(new Claim(SampleClaims.IsGovermentEmployee, "true"));
+        //}

 ### Notes
 The server uses CORS and allows all in this sample.
 It's only the callback that needs to be allowed.